maforn/microPandOS/README.md

 ---
 ### The Support Level General Exception Handler
-When an exception of type `GENERALEXCEPT` is raised by a user-process, the passup or die of Phase 2 will passup the exception to the [general exception](/phase3/sysSupport.c) handler.
+When an exception of type `GENERALEXCEPT` is raised by a user-process, the passup or die of Phase 2 will pass up the exception to the [general exception](/phase3/sysSupport.c) handler.
 The entry function will check the cause of the exception and either call the syscall wrapper or the trap handler.

 #### The SYSCALL Exception Handler
 Any syscall called in user mode will be intercepted and passed to this function that will act as a wrapper and send and receive the messages, after setting up the correct addresses and payloads.
-After finishing the program counter will be increased and the state of the user-process will be loaded back on.
+After finishing, the program counter will be increased and the state of the user-process will be loaded back on.

 #### The Program Trap Exception Handler
 Any program trap that is not directly handled by the kernel or by the other structures of Phase 3 will cause the process to terminate, thus the handler will send a message to the corresponding SST asking to be terminated.